-The Equine Council is composed of key supporters for whom the protection of horses and burros is a major concern.
+The Equine Protection Council is composed of key supporters for whom the protection of horses and burros is a major concern.
 These individuals also make a substantial annual commitment of $15,000 or more to The HSUS’s equine protection programs—including ending soring and the slaughter of horses for meat.
-The goal of the council is to give the most committed equine advocates an opportunity for deeper engagement and more meaningful involvement in The HSUS as ambassadors for horse protection.
+The goal of the council is to give the most committed equine advocates an opportunity for deeper engagement and more meaningful involvement in The HSUS as ambassadors for equine protection.

-To learn more about membership in the Equine Council, contact Toni Condon at firstname.lastname@example.org.
+To learn more about membership in the Equine Protection Council, contact Toni Condon at firstname.lastname@example.org.